 If an ad in a newspaper or magazine catches your eye, you can crop and save, or at least take a picture of it.
 With the advent of the DVR, including television advertising you can rewind and watch again if it attracts the viewer’s interest.
 But radio ads are ephemeral: you hear them, and then it is gone.
 If you have lost a phone number or any other details mentioned in the notice, you’ll have to wait to be advertised again.

 Disadvantage: half of the advert

 If your ad appears immediately after a hit song, good for you.
 But what if comes amid an expanded block ads – ads that direct listeners to change the station after a couple of minutes?
 The stations that advertise 30 or 45 minutes of nonstop music offset by long chains of trade, a barrage of messages that listeners do not listen changing station.

 This is the other side of portability.
-People can listen to the radio while driving, and in doing so will not be able to act immediately to act advertisements listen.
+People can listen to the radio while driving, and in doing so will not be able to act immediately to listen advertisements.
 Nobody is going to stop on the highway, for example, to enter a number.
 Meanwhile, those who listen to the radio while working can be so focused on their tasks than ever logged.